liuenfu2012/docs/guide/en/install.md

 | --help        |  -h  |                             Command description |

 ::: tip
 The system installation command will detect the connection string in Web.config.
-If the SiteServer CMS data table already exists in the corresponding database, the command will terminate execution and prompt the system to be installed.
+If the SS CMS data table already exists in the corresponding database, the command will terminate execution and prompt the system to be installed.
 :::

 ## Example

-First download the latest version of the SiteServer CMS system, extract the Web.config file after unzipping,  `DatabaseType` and `ConnectionString` modify it to the database type and connection string that you need to install the system.
+First download the latest version of the SS CMS system, extract the Web.config file after unzipping,  `DatabaseType` and `ConnectionString` modify it to the database type and connection string that you need to install the system.

 ``` xml
 <add key="DatabaseType" value="SqlServer" />